Smoke Detectors/Carbon Monoxide DetectorsWorking together for a healthier tomorrow!

 Where Do I Get Smoke Alarms?

 Most hardware, home supply, or general merchandise stores carry smoke alarms.
-As resources are available, the Garrett County Health Department may provide smoke and/or carbon monoxide detectors for Garrett County residents in partnership with local fire departments.
+Currently, the Garrett County Health Department is unable to supply smoke alarms that comply with the updated Maryland law.
 If you are unsure where to buy one in your community, call your local Fire Department and fire / rescue personnel will provide you with some suggestions.

 What if the Alarm Goes Off While I’m Cooking?